 Because the Ring Road sticks close to the coastline for most of its route, you’ll have almost constant ocean views.
 And we think everyone can agree that seeing the sea in its full expanse never gets old.
 Since Iceland’s tall buildings are predominantly found in the Capital Region, you’ll have an unencumbered view once you leave the area.

-Another great fact is that, outside of downtown Reykjavík, you won’t have much problem finding parking.
+Another great fact is that, outside of downtown Reykjavík, you won’t have much problem finding parking even with one of those spacious 9-passengers van rentals.
 Even free parking is easy to come by in most towns and villages across the country.
 Fun fact: the town of Húsavík, where the Eurovision movie is based, has no paid parking at all.

-Once you’ve sorted your Iceland itinerary, reserve your vehicle to guarantee yourself transport for the duration of your adventure.
+Once you’ve sorted your itinerary, reserve your rental car in Iceland to guarantee yourself transport for the duration of your adventure.
 If you want, you can drive your rental all the way from the doors of the airport and back!